 Save the tree.
 Move the road.

-The healthy 400-year-old Davis Meeker Oak is in the sights of Tumwater Mayor Debbie Sullivan, who wants to expand Old Highway 99, and City Administrator Lisa Parks, who wants to expand the airport.
+The tree is 400 years old and healthy But it is in the sights of Tumwater Mayor Debbie Sullivan, who wants to expand Old Highway 99, and City Administrator Lisa Parks, who wants to expand the airport.
 The tree is an obstacle to airport expansion and apparently to road improvements that would support airport expansion.
 Sullivan and Parks say they only care about safety.

 The tree has dropped branches in the past and the old city manager appropriately treated them as routine events.
 The danger narrative emerged only after the mayor hired Lisa Parks to be the new city manager.
 She started her job one month after the most recent branch dropped on May 16, 2023.
 A photo of the branch after it fell shows only the tip extending into the road.